dandavies23/jargon-unchained/README.md

 ## Out of scope

 The intention of v1 was to achieve a working Minimal Viable Product (MVP).
 Energy and time was focussed on creating a database and it being functional from a user perspective.
-Extra features have been added to this version to enhance the user experience and better fulfil the user journeys.
+Extra features have been added to this v2 to enhance the user experience and better fulfil the user journeys.

  ![Cover text](readme/jargonunchainedtext.png)